 Yada on Franklin

 You have arrived!
 After getting settled in at your cozy Airbnb or hotel room, head downtown to start your trip off the right way.
 Savor the meatball skillet and Italian sausage bolognese at Yada on Franklin or chow down on a juicy burger or butcher's butter steak at The Mailroom.
-After dinner, enjoy the arts with a live performance at the Roxy Regional Theatre or have a fun night of competition and brews at the Upstairs at Strawberry Alley.

 In the mood for some late-night libations?
 Check out Trazo Meadery or The Vine on Franklin for an impressive selection of meads and wines.
-More of a sweet tooth?
-Stop by Frozen Fuel for made-by-the-batch ice cream or a fresh chimney cake.

 Day Two